 After witnessing these schools significantly raise their percentages of students reading at grade level by the end of second grade, Amplify identified 5 essential leadership practices that drive success in K-2 literacy.
 They are:

-Make Early Literacy Priority Numer One
+Make Early Literacy Priority Number One

 Educators and school leaders should consider literacy fundamental to all other academic subjects.
 District and school leaders should ensure they are equipping their educators with the practical and applicable knowledge and tools for advancing literacy for all children.
 These tools should be further supported by daily creative tips and classroom materials that bring literacy to life.